-Pepper plants growing directly in the ground should be spaced about 45 cm (18 inches) apart.
-Keep this in mind before you overcrowd pepper plants, giving them no place to grow and develop.
+Pepper plants growing directly in the ground should be about 45 cm (18 inches) apart.
+Keep this in mind before you overcrowd pepper plants, giving them nowhere to grow and develop.

 Proper spacing ensures good airflow around the plants and sufficient room for the pepper plants to grow a healthy root system.

 6. Water pepper plants from below or use drip